North Cornwall Railway: Stations and features

 The down platform was provided with a waiting shelter while the station building and signal box were on the up platform; all three were built of local stone.
 A single siding on the up side provided access to a loading dock, but there was no goods shed.
 A second siding parallel to the first was added later.
 In 1928 Otterham returned the lowest ticket sales on the line.
 The station was host to a Southern Railway camping coach from 1935 to 1939.
 Following the withdrawal of goods facilities on the line on 7 September 1964, the passing loop, sidings, and signal box were officially taken out of use on 7 February 1965, and the trackwork was removed that October.
-Under the Western Region the station was unmanned from 6 December 1965 and appeared as Otterham Halt in WR timetables.
+Under the Western Region the station was unstaffed from 6 December 1965 and appeared as Otterham Halt in WR timetables.
 The station closed on 3 October 1966, and for many years after closure operated as a caravan site.
 More recently a new road of houses has occupied the trackbed at the eastern end of the old platforms.The station building is now a private residence.